 When you begin to make healthy changes to your diet, it can be difficult to know where to start.
 If you try to make radical changes to your diet, lifestyle or exercise routine overnight, it probably won’t work.
-But there are some small and easy changes that you can make today that will get you moving in the right direction.
+But there are some small and easy food swaps that you can make today that will get you moving in the right direction.

-1. Swap crisps for homemade popcorn
+1. Swap chips for homemade popcorn

 2. Swap full cream milk for skim milk

 This is one of the easier food swaps to implement, that can have a large benefit!
 If you’re a coffee fiend who can’t start the day without a hit, there might be small changes that you can make to start the day on a healthier note.
 If your order of choice is a medium cappuccino, you could save around 70 calories by using skim milk instead of full cream milk.
 If you’re feeling adventurous, you may even want to try almond milk and save over 100 calories!
 With a myDNA membership, you’ll get access to personalised insights letting you know just how much caffeine is right for you.

 3. Swap a medium coffee for a small

 If you don’t like the taste of skim milk, you can always downsize your order from a medium to a small to keep the caffeine but cut the calories.
 You still get the same great taste, but your waist might thank you later on.
 This approach can be used for plenty of other foods as well!

 You might think that fruit juice is a healthy way to start your day, but it’s often jam-packed with sugar and empty calories.
 250ml of apple juice can be up to 150 calories!
 What’s worse is that, although it might give you a nice sugar rush, it probably won’t make you feel full.
 Instead of pouring yourself a glass of juice in the morning, try reaching for an apple instead.
 You’ll get less sugar, more vitamins, minerals and fibre, and you’ll save at least 50 calories each time.